 These bloodsucking insects feed on mammals and lay eggs in their fur.
 Fleas can transmit tapeworms and murine typhus and can cause dermatitis and anemia.
-One flea can reproduce nearly 50 times a day, so a flea infestation is a substantial threat to your pet’s well-being.
-Flea infestations often spread throughout the home quickly, which makes them tough to eradicate.
+One flea can reproduce nearly 50 times a day.
+Flea infestations often spread throughout the home quickly, which makes them tough to get rid of.

 Ticks lurk in shrubs and tall grass, and they feed on mammals’ blood.
 Although they are nearly microscopic, ticks are some of the most potent dangers to your pet’s health.
-A single tick bite can transmit a host of potentially fatal diseases, including Lyme disease, typhus, Rocky Mountain spotted fever, ehrlichiosis and anaplasmosis.
+A single tick bite can transmit a host of potentially fatal disease including;

 Although it’s rare, it’s possible for ticks to transfer from animals to humans, so ticks are threats to your whole family.
 Special care should be made to inspect your pet, and yourself, after any woodland activities.

 Heartworm-carrying mosquitoes represent a lethal danger to your pet.
 When an infected mosquito bites your pet, it transmits heartworm larva.
 The larva then slowly develops and makes its way to the heart.
 Once in the heart, it multiples within your pet’s pulmonary artery, leading to constricted blood flow, heart disease and, in advanced stages, major organ failure.